MrGrasss/TeleBlitz-BestTelebot/README.md

       Using multiple accounts will speed this process up x the amount of clients which I do recommend if your using over
       40 groups to advertise in.

-    - Forum Advertiser: This feature is essentially the same as the Group Advertiser but uses forumgroups.txt found in the groupadvertiser folder instead.
+    - Forum Advertiser: This feature is essentially the same as the Group Advertiser but uses 'forumgroups.txt' found in the groupadvertiser folder instead.
 The groups should have this format: https://t.me/forumtester/2 or t.me/forumtester/2.
 It uses the same config found in the groupadvertiser folder except "seconds_between_fetch" and "full_fetch" don't do anything here.
 Please know that slow mode counts for the entire group and not just for 1 topic, meaning if you try to use 1 client for multiple topics and the first topic will have slow the others will always be skipped.

+    - Group-List Joiner: This uses 'https://t.me/addlist/6wxnTZgrHSU2ZmM6' to add up to 100 groups at once and join them instantly with no limitations.
+These links need to be put in 'groupadvertiser/grouplist.txt' in the format I showed above or the last part of the link so in this case '6wxnTZgrHSU2ZmM6'.
+Joined groups get exported into 'exported_groupslist.txt' to be used in groups.txt for the normal advertiser.
+(Groups should have usernames)

     - Group Fetching in advertiser: groupadvertiser/groups.txt supports channelname, @channelname, https://t.me/joinchat/, https://t.me/, http and t.me/. (public groups only)